imomaliev/blogging/dev-to/Creating-vite-vue-ts-template/11-Deploy-to-github-pages/README.md

     $ git checkout --orphan gh-pages
     ```

-1. Clear the index and the working tree right after creating the orphan branch
+1. Clear the index and the working tree right after creating the orphan branch.
     ```console
     $ git rm -rf .
     ```
-1. Put `dist/` folder contents into root of a project
+1. Put `dist/` folder contents into root of a project.
     ```console
     mv dist/* . &&  rmdir dist/
     ```
 1. `git add assets/ favicon.ico index.html`
 1. `git commit -m 'deploy' --no-verify`.
-We are adding `--no-verify` here to skip pre-commit checks, which will fail because we have deleted `.pre-commit-config.yaml` from this branch
+We are adding `--no-verify` here to skip pre-commit checks, which will fail because we have deleted `.pre-commit-config.yaml` from this branch.

 ## Deploy to Github Pages with Github Actions